 Should I Exercise Pre-Sale or IPO?

-If you exercise non-statutory options (NSO) before the sale or the IPO, you will owe earned income tax on the spread without being able to sell the stock to pay the tax.
-Do you have enough money to pay the taxes?
-What if the stock is less after the lockup period and your taxes exceed your gain?
+If you exercise non-statutory options (NSO) before the sale or IPO, you will owe earned income tax on the spread without being able to sell the stock to pay the tax.
+Therefore, it’s important to have enough money to pay the taxes and to consider what may happen if the stock is less after the lockup period and your taxes exceed your gain.

-For incentive stock, options can be advantageous from a tax perspective but can trigger ordinary income tax, alternative minimum tax, or no tax.
-Taxes are not due at exercise for ISOs, but exercising can trigger the alternative minimum tax or ordinary income tax if shares are sold before a year and a day from the exercise window.
-Exercise timing is especially important with ISO options.
-Did you exercise them in a time that would allow you to hold them for more than a year before the tax is due?
+Incentive stock options can be advantageous from a tax perspective but it’s important to consider the timing of exercise.
+While taxes are not due at exercise for ISOs, selling shares before a year and a day from exercise can trigger the alternative minimum tax or ordinary income tax.
+Did you exercise them in a time that would allow you to hold them for more than a year before the tax is possibly due?
 Would the potential lockup period prevent you from selling shares to pay the tax due on April 15th, the year following the exercise?
-Like the NSO options, you have the risk of the stock value going below the taxes due during the lockup period.
+Like NSO options, you have the risk of the stock value going below the taxes due during the lockup period.

-In addition to the above, it’s important to understand if the stock option plan has repurchase rights in the plan agreement, which requires the employer to repurchase the shares through the repurchase rights provisions in your grant.
-This agreement can be used for unvested or vested shares.
+One should understand if the stock option plan has repurchase rights in the plan agreement, which requires the employer to repurchase the shares through the repurchase rights provisions in your grant; this agreement can be used for unvested or vested shares.
 You may forfeit the shares without repurchase rights when separating from the company before vesting.
 You will also need to understand how the repurchase right determines the share price.